Non-coupling from the past: Abstract

 \section{Abstract}

 { The method of \lq coupling from the past' permits exact sampling from the invariant distribution of a Markov chain on a finite state space.
 The coupling is successful whenever the stochastic dynamics are such that there is coalescence of all trajectories.
 The issue of the coalescence or non-coalescence of trajectories of a finite state space Markov chain is investigated in this note.
-The notion of the \lq coalescence number' $k(\mu)$ of a Markovian coupling $\mu$ is introduced, and results are presented concerning the set $K(P)$ of coalescence numbers of couplings corresponding to a given transition matrix $P$.}
+The notion of the \lq coalescence number' $k(\mu)$ of a Markovian coupling $\mu$ is introduced, and results are presented concerning the set $K(P)$ of coalescence numbers of couplings corresponding to a given transition matrix $P$. \emph{Note: This is a revision of the original published version, in which part of Theorem \ref{thm:7} has been removed.
+A correction may be found in \cite[Thm 5.3]{GH}.}}